 Takeaway

-If you love this recipe, check out Seared Mahi Mahi with Basil Butter.
+If you enjoyed this recipe, don't miss my Seared Mahi Mahi with Basil Butter.
 It’s ready in just 15 minutes and loaded with fresh basil and lemon too!

 FAQ